 Pitirim Alexandrovich Sorokin (1889–1968) was born in Russia to a Russian father and an indigenous (Komi, an ethnic group related to Finns) mother.
 Like other intellectuals of his age, he was swept up in the revolt against the tsarist government.
 He held a cabinet post in the short-lived Russian Provisional Government (1917), and had the distinction of being imprisoned successively by both tsarist and Bolshevist factions.
 Eventually sentenced to death, he was pardoned by Lenin, emigrated, and came to the US.
 There he enjoyed a long and distinguished academic career, much of it at Harvard University, where he served as head of the sociology department.

 His experience and acute observations of Russian politics left him uniquely suited for understanding the transformational forces of the 20th century.
 By 1937 he published the first three volumes of his masterpiece, Social and Cultural Dynamics, but he continued to refine his theories for nearly three more decades.

 Based on a careful study of world history – including detailed statistical analysis of phases in art, architecture, literature, economics, philosophy, science, and warfare – he identified three strikingly consistent phenomena:

-- There exist two fundamental, alternative cultural patterns, broadly characterized as materialistic (Sensate) and spiritual (Ideational), along with certain intermediate or mixed patterns.
+- There are two opposed elementary cultural patterns, the materialistic (Sensate) and spiritual (Ideational), along with certain intermediate or mixed patterns.
 One mixed pattern, called Idealistic, which integrates the Sensate and Ideational orientations, is extremely important.

 - Every society tends to alternate between materialistic and spiritual periods, sometimes with transitional, mixed periods, in a regular and predictable way.

 - Times of transition from one orientation to another are characterized by a markedly increased prevalence of wars and other crises.

 Sensate (Materialistic) Culture